davejacobs/tgrep/README.md

 this problem.
 To give you an indication of the actual run time of my script, I've included an "Elapsed time" tag after the script runs.

-For an evenly distributed ~4 GB file, on a MacBook air, this code takes about 150 ms to find 60 lines.
+For an evenly distributed ~4 GB file, on a MacBook Air, this code takes about 150 ms to find 60 lines.